Embers of Care.

 Abeke

-This painting tells the story of Abeke, an internationally educated nurse whose journey to the UK was filled with struggles and moments of solidarity.
+This painting tells the story of Abeke, a nurse from Nigeria whose journey to the UK was marked by struggle and support.

 -